-If you are interested in volunteering, please contact the campus principal for more information and to complete an application.
+If you are interested in volunteering, please contact the campus principal:

 The district does not require state criminal history background checks for volunteers who are parents, guardians, or grandparents of a child enrolled in the district.

 Subject to exceptions in accordance with state law and district procedures, other volunteers will be subject to a state criminal history background check, and the volunteer must pay all costs for the background check.